Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 - place Steve Slevinski in a PI's lab now
 - begin at 0 percent salary support if necessary
-- use that placement to create institutional continuity and a credible base for the next steps
+- use that placement to create a real base for the next steps

 The University of Iowa is not being asked to fund a fully developed center all at once.